NuevoFoundation/workshops/content/english/linux-basics/activity-2.md

 ![pwd command](../images/02_pwd.png?classes=border,shadow)

 The output above is `/home/nuvi` and its meaning is explained below:
-- /    : This denotes the root directory, which is the beginning of the Linux file system.
+- `/`: This denotes the root directory, which is the beginning of the Linux file system.
-- home: This denotes the home directory, which is located within the root directory.
+- `home`: This denotes the home directory, which is located within the root directory.
-- /nuvi: This denotes the nuvi directory, which is located within the home directory.
+- `/nuvi`: This denotes the nuvi directory, which is located within the home directory.
 The output stops here, meaning nuvi is current working directory where we are located.
 - This process of heading down the filesystem tree, branching at a new directory can go on for many more steps in some cases.
 - The path shown and described above is called the <b>absolute path</b>, because it is the path given from the current directory all the way up to the root directory.